volatile/response/README.md

 #### Custom functions

-To use functions in your views, use [`ViewsFuncs`](https://godoc.org/github.com/volatile/response#ViewsFuncs), like with the *html/template* standard package.
+To use functions in your templates, use [`TemplatesFuncs`](https://godoc.org/github.com/volatile/response#TemplatesFuncs), like with the *html/template* standard package.